ammeyjohn/OpenTrends/OpenTrends.md

 * [localForage](http://mozilla.github.io/localForage/) (**Apache v2.0**) - localForage is a handy library that improves the offline experience of your web app by using asynchronous storage (via IndexedDB or WebSQL where available) but with a simple, localStorage-like API. localForage includes a localStorage-backed fallback store for browsers with no IndexedDB or WebSQL support.
 This means that asynchronous storage is available in Chrome, Firefox, and Safari (including Safari Mobile).
 * [TogetherJS](https://togetherjs.com/) (**Mozilla Public License v2.0**) - TogetherJS is a service for your website that makes it surprisingly easy to collaborate in real-time.
 Using TogetherJS two people can interact on the same page, seeing each other's cursors, edits, and browsing a site together.
 The TogetherJS service is included by the web site owner, and a web site can customize and configure aspects of TogetherJS's behavior on the site.
 * [Task.js](http://taskjs.org/) - task.js is an experimental library for ES6 that makes sequential, blocking I/O simple and beautiful, using the power of JavaScript’s new yield operator.
+* [countUp.js](http://inorganik.github.io/countUp.js/) (**MIT**) - countUp.js is a dependency-free, lightweight JavaScript "class" that can be used to quickly create animations that display numerical data in a more interesting way.
 * [*html-query-plan](https://code.google.com/p/html-query-plan/) (**MIT**) - This is a utility for transforming XML query execution plans into HTML via XSLT.

 ### CSS ###